bagisto/bagisto-docs/api_customer.md

 ## 4. Get Customer's Information:
 You can get the customer information only for the logged in customer.
-To achieve customer inforamtion you can use the `customer/get` resource.
+To achieve customers inforamtion you can use the `customer/get` resource.
 This API call will return you the personal details of logged in customer.

 > *http(s)://example.com/public/api/customer/get*